dannyalbus1997/js_learning/readme.md

 Q:1 difference b/w let var and const answer : var is function-scoped and hoisted, let is block-scoped and reassignable, and const is block-scoped and cannot be reassigned.

+Q2:what is event loop in one line
+Answer :The event loop is what lets JavaScript handle asynchronous code by running queued tasks when the main code finishes, without blocking execution.

 # type of all the variable
 typeof undefined // "undefined"